Small Talks: Start Talking

 How to help kids when they're on their own

-You can't actually control your child when their out of your sight.
+You can't control a kid when their out of your sight.
 But you can help them become a person who has good values and good judgment.
-You can’t always prevent your child from being offered alcohol, but you can help them be prepared if it occurs.
+You can’t always prevent a kid from being offered alcohol, but you can help them be prepared if it occurs.
 Giving kids the tools to handle peer pressure is one of the most important things you can do to help them make healthy choices and stay alcohol-free.

 Tips for setting boundaries